vlymar/vlymar.github.io/_posts/2018-05-26-knowing-ruby-well.md

 ---

 ### Or-Equals (`||=`)
-Commonly used to conditionally assign a variable who's current value is nil.
+Commonly used to conditionally assign a variable whose current value is nil.
 Takes advantage of the fact that `nil` evaluates as `false` in Ruby.

 ```ruby
 foo = nil